sxphyrin/sxphyrin/README.md

 . ︵ ❁ No roleplay and shipping.
 No hard feelings to rp/shippers, I'd just rather not be approached for this purpose.

-$\textcolor{#6d0023}{\text{. ︵ ❁ Avoid venting or trauma dumping.
-Comfs can ask, though please do so in whispers/private. 🫂}}$

-. ︵ ❁ Do not copy or ask for inspo.
-Some of my styles are shared/match with my friends, and it is not my place to allow others to copy them.
-However, I do love to gift people skins.
-So if I'm in the mood, I might just give you one out of the blue!
+$\textcolor{#6d0023}{\text{. ︵ ❁ Do not copy or ask for inspo.
+Some of my styles are shared/match with my friends, and it is not my place to allow others to copy them.}}$

 ## ₊ 🖤.
 Extra ﹏

-$\textcolor{#6d0023}{\text{. ︵ ❁ My style differs per character color palette.
-If the style somehow looks similar to yours, note that it was not intentional (it might've been from the colorize tool).
-My main style is originally bright and saturated.}}$
+. ︵ ❁ My style differs per character color palette.
+If the style somehow looks similar to yours, note that it was not intentional.
+(It might've been from the colorize tool.)
+My main style is originally bright and saturated; I might look like a highlighter to others with high saturation settings.

 <img width="200" height="190" alt="image" src="https://github.com/user-attachments/assets/c6682047-9ccd-4606-a7df-8869f201fcfa" />
 <img width="200" height="190" alt="image" src="https://github.com/user-attachments/assets/14e84be4-82f5-40b5-a4d4-4c60c89f7c0c" />